RadaRays: Real-time Simulation of Rotating FMCW Radar for Mobile Robotics via Hardware-accelerated Ray Tracing: RadaRays

-This function has the same symmetric properties but has a peak in an angle difference of $\omega=0$ instead.
-The total reflected energy inside a beam of a certain width $b$ can then be determined by integrating the energy density function $E_1$ over an interval of the size of the beam width for any angular difference:
+This function has the same symmetric properties as $\dot{E}_1$ but has a peak in an angle difference of $\omega=0$ instead.
+By integrating the energy density function $\dot{E}_1$ over an interval of the size of $b$ for any angular difference $\omega$ we can obtain the total reflected energy inside the beam: